hobrien/RNAseqTools/WorkflowTutorial/SnakeMake.md

 ![dag](https://github.com/hobrien/RNAseqTools/blob/master/Benchmarking/dag.png?raw=true)

-- Rerun rule (and all rules with it as a dependencies):
+- Rerun rule (and all rules with it as a dependency):
     - ```snakemake -R RULENAME```
 - Rerun on new input files:
     - ```snakemake -n -R `snakemake --list-input-changes` ```